shellyasia/www/en/docs/shelly-h-t-gen3.md

 ## Main Features

 - **Wi-Fi Connectivity:** Connects to your home Wi-Fi network for remote monitoring via smartphone apps or compatible devices.
-- **Large E-Paper Graphic Display:** Provides high-contrast, energy-efficient visual feedback of temperature and humidity.
+- **Large E-Paper Graphic Display:** Provides high-contrast, glare-free visualization of temperature and humidity readings.
 - **Digital Clock:** NTP-synchronized real-time clock with automatic time updates.
 - **Smart Home Integration:** Compatible with Google Assistant, Amazon Alexa, and Samsung SmartThings for voice control and automation.
-- **USB Type-C Port:** Used for continuous power supply; does not charge internal batteries.
+- **USB Type-C Port:** Used for continuous power supply.
+Not suitable for charging internal batteries.
-- **Bluetooth Connectivity:** Available during setup for device configuration (Bluetooth 4.2).
+- **Bluetooth Connectivity:** Supports Bluetooth 4.2 for setup assistance and local configuration.
-- **User-Friendly Interface:** Includes a reset button (behind the back cover) for manual operations.
+- **User-Friendly Interface:** Includes a reset button (behind the back cover) for manual interaction and device management.
 - **Battery Operation:** In battery mode, the device wakes every minute to measure conditions.
-It reports changes exceeding thresholds (default: 0.5 °C or 5% RH), and unconditionally reports status if no report is sent within two hours.
+It reports changes only if thresholds are exceeded (0.5 °C or 5% RH), but unconditionally reports after two hours without update.
+A 5-minute cooldown period prevents self-heating.
-- **USB-Powered Operation:** When powered via USB, the device wakes every 5 minutes, performs measurements, updates the display, and sends data unconditionally.
+- **USB-Powered Operation:** When powered via USB, the device wakes every 5 minutes, measures, updates the display, and sends data unconditionally to connected channels.
-- **Environmental Specifications:** Operates in temperatures from 0 °C to 40 °C (32 °F to 105 °F); recommended humidity range: 30% to 70% RH.
+- **Environmental Specifications:** Operates in temperatures from 0 °C to 40 °C (32 °F to 105 °F) and relative humidity of 30% to 70% RH.
-- **Power Supply Options:** Powered by 4 AA alkaline batteries (not included) or USB Type-C connection.
+- **Power Supply Options:** Powered by 4 × AA batteries (LR6, 1.5 V, not included) or via USB Type-C.
 - **Wireless Connectivity:** Supports Wi-Fi (802.11 b/g/n) and Bluetooth 4.2 with indoor range up to 30 m (100 ft) and outdoor up to 50 m (160 ft).
 - **Microcontroller Unit (MCU):** ESP-Shelly-C38F with 8 MB flash memory.

-These features make the Shelly H&T Gen3 ideal for residential, multi-dwelling units, light commercial, university/college, and other environments—offering seamless integration, long battery life, and intuitive operation.
+These features make the Shelly H&T Gen3 ideal for residential, multi-dwelling units (MDUs), light commercial, university/college, and other environments requiring reliable, low-maintenance environmental monitoring with smart home integration.

 ## Main Applications